-The Registry requires forest projects to follow the same annual reporting and certification deadlines as all other Registry activities.
-The reporting and certification deadlines are listed below:
+The Reserve requires forest projects to follow the same annual reporting and verification deadlines as other California Registry activities.
+The reporting and verification deadlines are listed below:

-- Forest project reporting year: January 1 December 31 - Forest project reporting deadline: August 31 of the year following the reporting year - Forest project certification deadline: December 31 of the year following the reporting year
+- Forest project reporting year.
+January 1 December 31 - Forest project reporting deadline: August 31 of the year following the reporting year - Forest project verification deadline: December 31 of the year following the reporting year

-Since project reporting requires entity-level reporting, the reporting and certification deadlines listed above are the same for entity level reporting.
-For example, if a forest entity was reporting its 2004 emissions, and also wanted to report a forest project that began in 2004, both the entity and project reporting must be submitted to the Registry by August 31, 2005, and certified by December 31, 2005.
+Since project reporting requires entity-level reporting, the reporting and verification deadlines listed above are the same for entity level reporting.
+For example, if a forest entity was reporting its 2004 emissions, and also wanted to report a forest project that began in 2004, both the entity and project reporting must be submitted to the Reserve by August 31, 2005, and verified by December 31, 2005.